xpmethod/xpmethod.github.io/_posts/projects/2015-06-01-rikersbot.md

 in and about Rikers Island correctional facility, New York city's main jail complex.
 Follow us [@rikersbot](https://twitter.com/rikersbot).

-In the spring of 2015, the [Center for Justice Justice](http://centerforjustice.columbia.edu/) approached the [Experimental Methods Group](http://xpmethod.plaintext.in/) with an idea of running an intro to [Python](https://www.python.org/) workshop for the young people incarcerated
+In the spring of 2015, the [Center for Justice](http://centerforjustice.columbia.edu/) approached the [Experimental Methods Group](http://xpmethod.plaintext.in/) with an idea of running an intro to [Python](https://www.python.org/) workshop for the young people incarcerated